WJKS (FM): History

 On May 22, 2012, WWOD, along with 28 other Nassau Broadcasting stations in Northern New England, was purchased at bankruptcy auction by Carlisle Capital Corporation, a company controlled by Bill Binnie (owner of WBIN-TV in Derry).
 WWOD and 11 of the other stations, were then acquire by Vertical Capital Partners, controlled by Jeff Shapiro.
 As this would put Shapiro over the Federal Communications Commission's ownership limits in the Lebanon-Rutland-White River Junction market, WWOD and WEXP were acquired by Electromagnetic Company, a company controlled by William and Gail Goddard.
 This transaction was consummated on November 30, 2012, with the WWOD/WEXP portion of the purchase valued at $600,000.

 On November 30, 2012, WWOD went silent and swapped call signs with WMXR in Woodstock, Vermont.
 On July 9, 2013, the call letters were again changed, to WMVY.
 WMVY returned to the air on October 30, 2013, still operating from the Hartford facility.
 The call letters became WECM on June 9, 2014.

 On November 10, 2014, WECM began transmitting from its new Keeseville facilities stunting with Christmas music, branded as "Ho Ho 104".
 After the holiday season, the station continued to run the stunt.

 Electromagnetic Company sold WECM to Jeffrey D. Shapiro's Great Eastern Radio, LLC in a transaction that was consummated on March 23, 2015.
 Electromagnetic received a 6.4% equity interest in Great Eastern Radio (valued at $250,000) in exchange.

 On June 15, 2015, at noon, after seven months of stunting, the station finally flipped to classic hip hop as "Kiss 104.3", with the new call sign WJKS.
 On June 15, 2020, WJKS replaced the classic hip hop format with a simulcast of WWFY (100.9 FM), a co-owned country music station in Berlin, Vermont, under the "Froggy 104.3 & 100.9" branding.

-On-air staff

-Oldies 104.3 used to broadcast oldies music with the following "Oldies Jox":